top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-udem-implicit-coord-theory.md

 ## Detection

-Object localization and detection tasks haven been extensively reviewed in the area of Computer Vision for more than 30 years [REF].
-With the creation of large corpora of semantically annotated images and a surge of devices' computing power, machine learning techniques have achieved notable results in most visual perception tasks in detriment of purely computer vision-based methods.
-Most, if not all, state-of-the-art results on these large datasets (ImageNet, PASCAL VOC, MSCOCO, KITTI, and others) have been obtained with the implementation of neural network architectures (Convolutional Neural Networks) trained under a supervised learning regime.

-Therefore,  the examination of deep learning-based object detectors deems appropriate to obtain highly reliable information of the entities present in the field of view of a duckiebot.
-A state of the art CNN-based object detector is regularly composed two elements: a CNN for pre-trained on ImageNet object classification challenge (usually named "backbone") and a meta-architecture that transforms the features extracted from the CNN into proposed object regions (bounding boxes) **[Figure]**.  **[EXPAND]**

 ### Object Detection in Duckietown

 A recent paper produced by a group at Google Research **[REF]** reproduces an apples-to-apples comparison of the speed/memory/accuracy trade-off among the object detection algorithms that have currently obtained the best result in different visual challenges. **Figure 1**  depicts the speed vs. accuracy the result of their research, and represents the basis for a selection of an object detection algorithm in the context of the implicit coordination mechanism.